Glossary of Lighting Terms

 Unlike chandeliers which are oriented radially, lanterns hang vertically, often with several tiers.
 Modern pendant lanterns use hanging glass panels or glass rods, often with beveled edges to reflect the light.

 This type of novelty lamp was invented in 1963 by British accountant Edward Craven-Walker.
 The lamp uses an incandescent bulb to heat a wax mixture suspended in mineral oil or other liquids that are inside a tall tapered glass bottle.
 As the wax heats it flows to the top of the glass, where it cools and then flows back to the bottom again.
 The ebb and flow of the wax has the appearance of a lava flow, lending the lamps their distinctive name.
 Rather than produce light for illumination, the lava lamp produces a never-ending show of motion and mood.
 The lava lamp was very popular in the 1960s, and has retained a retro cool appeal to this day.
 True lava lamps are manufactured by the Mathmos company and carry a Lava brand trademark.
 Lamps from other manufacturers are called “motion lamps”, not lava lamps.
-We carry a wide range of lava lamps in different colors and sizes.

 Fine quality glass having a high content of lead oxide.

 Small pieces of glass joined at the edges with metal, traditionally lead.

 LED stands for Light Emitting Diode.
 An LED is a small, solid state semiconductor device that emits light when conducting an electrical current.